hansschenker/ajax-with-progress/readme.md

 ## Overview

 The project includes a set of helper functions for making AJAX requests with RxJS.
 It also supports download progress tracking via a custom progress subscriber.
+This project was developed with big help from ChatGPT

 ## Features